molshape/ChemFormula/README.md

 .HTML            # formats the formula as a string that can be used in HTML

+.Unicode         # formats the formula with unicode subscript and superscript numbers

 .FormatFormula(  # custom formatting of the formula, .FormatFormula uses the following optional keyword arguments
                sFormulaPrefix = "",                        # preceeds the complete formula string
                sElementPrefix = "", sElementSuffix = "",   # encloses every chemical symbol (Prefix + Symbol + Suffix)